asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-Official abbreviation for Azure Virtual Network
+The abbreviation for Azure Virtual Network is

 %